 During the open hour, you are welcome to ask your questions.
 The open hour also serves as intake or introduction for a possible follow-up appointment.
 If necessary, you will be given instructions during the open hour how to make an appointment.
-If you are coming for the open consultation hour, please check yourself in at the Information desk, E-building ground floor.

-Email: you can send us an email for short questions.
+you can send us an email for short questions.
 Please send an email from your student account and mention your full name and student number in your email.
 For general questions you can contact the Information desk.

 Contact by email